Late-time asymptotics for the wave equation on extremal Reissner-Nordstr\"om backgrounds: The localized and localized hierarchies

 \subsection{The key identities}

-In order to establish the $r^p$- and $(r-M)^{-p}$-weighted estimates below, we first derive the following $r^p$- and $(r-M)^{-p}$-weighted \emph{identities} in the following \textbf{key lemma}: \begin{lemma} Let $p\in \R$.
+In order to establish the $r^p$- and $(r-M)^{-p}$-weighted estimates below, we first derive the following $r^p$- and $(r-M)^{-p}$-weighted \emph{identities} in the following \textbf{key lemma}: \begin{lemma} Let $\psi$ be a smooth solution to \eqref{eq:waveequation} and $p\in \R$.
 Then the following identities hold for all $n\in \N$:

 and